Skip to main content

 Norwegian customs treats Semax peptide like every other unlicensed compound, regardless of its Russian approval#

 In Norway, Semax sits inside the same legal architecture as every other peptide without a Norwegian marketing authorization.
-Legemiddelverket has not registered Semax as a medicinal product.
+DMP has not registered Semax as a medicinal product.
 The EMA has not authorized it.
 That places Semax under forskrift 2004-11-02-1441 § 3-2, which prohibits postal import of medicines, prescription or over-the-counter, into Norway.
 Tolletaten enforces this at customs by seizing and destroying packages.

 The 2025 addition of BPC-157 to the Norwegian Medicines Agency's named stop-list set the precedent that the agency will explicitly call out specific compounds when it sees enough import volume to warrant action.
 Semax is not currently named in the same way, but the underlying legal framework is identical.
 Buying Semax from a research-chemistry vendor and shipping it to a Norwegian address sits inside the same forskrift, with the same enforcement at customs, regardless of how the package is labeled.